DNS-Accountants

 A person can also calculate SDLT online by visiting HMRC’s site.

 Note: If the property you are buying is replacing your existing home, you will not be liable to pay the additional 3%.
-If you havent been able to sell your existing home, you can apply for a refund up to 36 months after you sell your existing home.
-Know more on how to get an SDLT refund .
+If in case you have haven’t been able to sell your existing home, you can apply for a refund up to 36 months after you sell your existing home.

 Beginning 17 March 2016, SDLT for non-residential and mixed-use property changed to a banding system.
 This applies for property where the consideration exceeds £150,000.
 A mixed-use property is one that has both residential and non-residential elements, like a residence connected to a shop.